I'm delighted to have received my promotion to Full Professor at Bowling Green State University during the spring 2025 semester.

 Disability in space | Linguistics in space | Teaching and research | Contact

-If you want to know my "story", I recommend reading the transcript of my Radiolab interview, and/or listening to the show (which is also available on YouTube with ASL interpretation).
+If you want to hear Andrew Leland tell my "space story", (which you do, He's wonderful!)
+I recommend reading the transcript of my Radiolab interview, and/or listening to the show (which is also available on YouTube with ASL interpretation).

 Humans have always wanted to go to space, and as long as we have the means to fight off gravity to get there, we'll go.
 And we'll stay as long as we can.
-And we'll eventually build our homes and factories and science labs on the moon and on Mars and beyond.
+And we'll eventually build our homes and factories and science labs on the moon and on Mars and beyond... maybe just like Gene Rodenberry said we would.

 And yet, space is dangerous; you might even say that space is always trying to kill you.
 It is inevitable that human colonies in orbit and beyond will be populated by hopeful, capable, tenacious people whose various disabilities tell the story of how space did not quite kill them.